 SHANGHAI STREET EATS BREAKFAST

 Some of Shanghai’s best food is found streetside in the morning hours.
 Explore a local market and taste the Chinese breakfast of champions with this street food tour through the beautiful former French Concession neighborhood.
-You’ll meet our trusted vendors selling classic local dishes, including the world-famous jianbing (Chinese crepe), steaming baskets of the city’s finest soup dumplings, freshly-pulled noodles, and much more.
+You’ll meet our trusted vendors selling classic local dishes, including the world-famous jianbing (Chinese crepe), baskets of the city’s finest dumplings, freshly-made noodles, and much more.

 START YOUR MORNING OFF RIGHT